The structural problem of digital certification

 CERTCRYPT does not certify the semantic truthfulness of a fact.
 It does not determine whether something is legally valid, does not evaluate the parties' intent, and does not interpret document content.
 Its scope is different.

-Independence as a Design Principle
+Independence as a design principle

 This requirement implies clear architectural decisions: no document storage, no identity custody, no requirement for access to internal systems, and no validity conditioned on the operational continuity of a specific organization.
+Because the system avoids custody of documents, identities, and operational logs, certification artifacts are not structurally linkable to user activity within the infrastructure.

 Independence is not an ideological declaration or a political stance.
 It is a technical property.
 A structural characteristic that defines the system's boundaries and determines its long-term behavior.

-Verifiability and Digital Autonomy
+Verifiability and digital autonomy

 Digital autonomy does not consist only of access to technological tools, but of the ability to preserve the verifiability of one's digital acts without structural dependency on third parties.